Skip to main content

 The allocator pulls in all your cloud accounting software transactions and lets you allocate or attribute them to a crop season.
 Think bank feeds in your accounting software!

-The second place you'll be working in is the product tracker.
-The product tracker is where all your inventory items go - like fuel or harvested crops - and you can purchase more or use the items you already have.
+The second place you'll be working in is the Inventory Tracker.
+The Inventory Tracker is where all your inventory items go - like fuel or harvested crops - and you can purchase more or use the items you already have.

-For example, if you've sprayed some of your crops and want to record that product use, you'd do that as an application in your product tracker.
+For example, if you've sprayed some of your crops and want to record that product use, you'd do that as an application in your Inventory Tracker.

 Congratulations, you're ready to go!